yohan-hicof/motorbike_lean_tracker/README.md

 - Modify the bluetooth function to get a nicer view

 - Check the performance, the first test shows only 5 points per seconds.
 I would like to reach 10.

+-----For the App-----

+- Add an icon.

+- Add a background for the main screen, maybe for the replay screen.

+- Add some text to display the current point data (angle, speed, acceleration).

+- Improve the design of the buttons

+- In the replay, top right: Put the proper text, i.e. the date/time of the replay

+- Try to replay another file after the first one.
+It might not work, some stuff might have to be reset (onResume ?)

 Known issues